joseigbv/tsc/README.md

 # tsc (TCP Simple Scanner)
 Simple dependency free tcp scan tool for UNIX/Linux and MS Windows.
 Very useful in pentesting when you have a pivot machine and you cannot install anything.
 You simply copy the binary and start scanning.

+tsc is simple enough to extend it with the functionalities you need.
+For example, detection of SSH services with default credentials, banner extraction or http crawling.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.